STAT2

 Signal transducer and activator of transcription 2 is a protein that in humans is encoded by the STAT2 gene.
 It is a member of the STAT protein family.
 This protein is critical to the biological response of type I interferons (IFNs).
+It functions as a transcription factor downstream of type I interferons.
 STAT2 sequence identity between mouse and human is only 68%.

 Function

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 In response to IFN, this protein forms a complex with STAT1 and IFN regulatory factor family protein p48 (IRF9) and form ISGF-3 (IFN-stimulated gene factor-3), in which this protein acts as a transactivator, but lacks the ability to bind DNA directly.
+The protein mediates innate antiviral activity.
+Mutations in this gene result in Immunodeficiency 44.
 ISGF-3 proceeds the activation of genes via the IFN-stimulated response element (ISRE).
 ISRE-driven genes include Ly-6C, the double-stranded RNA kinase (PKR), 2´ to 5´ oligoadenylate synthase (OAS), MX and potentially MHC class I. Transcription adaptor P300/CBP (EP300/CREBBP) has been shown to interact specifically with this protein, which is thought to be involved in the process of blocking IFN-alpha response by adenovirus.

 STAT2 knockout mice are unresponsive to type I IFN and extremely vulnerable to viral infection.
 They indicate the loss of the type I IFN autocrine loop and several defects in macrophages and T cell responses.
 Stat2-/- cells show differences in the biological response to IFN-α.